LMMS/assets/README.md

 • The samples must not contain noise, aliasing, pops or clicks.

-• The samples must be dry (without reverberation).
+• If the samples are synthesized, they must be without added reverberation unless the reverberation is necessary for them.

 • The samples must be put in the the folder that best describes them.
 If your samples don't belong to one of the existing folders or you are not sure where to put them, please put them in the "Unsorted samples" folder.